Topiramate (By mouth)

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bone problems (osteoporosis), eye or vision problems, glaucoma, a growth problem (children), lung or breathing problems, nerve problems, or a history of kidney stones, depression, mental problems, or metabolic acidosis (too much acid in the blood).
-Tell your doctor if you are on a ketogenic (high-fat, low-protein, low-carbohydrate) diet.
-Tell your doctor if you are having a surgery or kidney dialysis.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, glaucoma, lung or breathing problems, osteoporosis, or a history of depression or mood disorders.
+Tell your doctor if you are on a ketogenic diet (high in fat and low in carbohydrates).

 Possible Side Effects While Using This Medicine